Hillary Holds Book Signing In Costco Milk Aisle, Protesters Chant “Hillary For Prison!” [VIDEO] | John Hawkins' Right Wing News

 Watch the video below:

 We are watching her decline in relevance and influence in real time, and it’s fabulous.
-It could be happening to a nicer witch, and I’m sure the Benghazi 4 and her other victims are watching from their perches in Heaven, enjoying some great beer and watching this the way most people would watch a football game.
+It couldn’t be happening to a nicer witch and I’m sure the Benghazi 4 and her other victims are watching from their perches in Heaven, enjoying some great beer and watching this the way most people would watch a football game.

 Perhaps not the best comparison.